gopiashokan/AI-Powered-Resume-Analyzer-and-LinkedIn-Scraper-with-Selenium/README.md

 - It also uses the PyPDF2 library to quickly extract text from your uploaded resume, which is the first step in doing a thorough analysis.

 **Smart Text Analysis with Langchain:**
 - What makes it special is how it analyzes text.
-It uses a smart method called the Langchain library to break long sections of text from resumes into smaller, meaningful pieces.
+It uses a smart method called the Langchain library to break long sections of text from resumes into smaller chunks, making them more meaningful.
 - This clever technique improves the accuracy of the resume analysis, and it gives users practical advice on how to enhance their job prospects.

 **Enhanced OpenAI Integration with FAISS:**